-Effective as from the Merger Date, J.P.
-Morgan SE will be a European Company (Societas Europaea) organized under the laws of Germany, with registered office at Taunustor 1 (TaunusTurm), 60310 Frankfurt am Main, Germany and registered with the commercial register of the local court of Frankfurt.
-It will be a credit institution subject to direct prudential supervision by the European Central Bank (ECB), the German Federal Financial Supervisory Authority (Bundesanstalt für Finanzdienstleistungsaufsicht, BaFin) and Deutsche Bundesbank, the German Central Bank.
 J.P.
-Morgan SE, Luxembourg Branch will be authorized by the CSSF to act as depositary and will be specialized in depositary, fund administration, and related services.
+Morgan SE is a European Company (Societas Europaea) organized under the laws of Germany, with registered office at Taunustor 1 (TaunusTurm), 60310 Frankfurt am Main, Germany and registered with the commercial register of the local court of Frankfurt under number HRB 16861.
+It is a credit institution subject to direct prudential supervision by the European Central Bank (ECB), the German Federal Financial Supervisory Authority (Bundesanstalt für Finanzdienstleistungsaufsicht, BaFin) and the Deutsche Bundesbank, the German Central Bank.
 J.P.
-Morgan SE, Luxembourg

-Branch will be registered in the Luxembourg Trade and Companies' Register (RCS) and will be subject to the supervision of the aforementioned home State supervisory authorities as well as local supervision by the CSSF.
+Morgan SE, Luxembourg Branch is authorized by the CSSF to act as depositary and fund administrator.
+J.P.
+Morgan SE, Luxembourg Branch is registered in the Luxembourg Trade and Companies' Register (RCS) and is subject to the supervision of the aforementioned home State supervisory authorities as well as local supervision by the CSSF.